Prerna0822K/Face_Mask_Detector/README.md

 # Face_Mask_Detector

-Data set used : https://github.com/prajnasb/observations.git    (Prajna Bhandary)
+Data set used : https://github.com/prajnasb/observations.git    (Special thanks to Prajna Bhandary for this dataset)

 Video link :  https://youtu.be/rCs0jaYHz30   (see with subtitles On)